 Hermès faubourg marks 100 years with surreal figures animating its windows displays

 HERMÈS celebrates 100 years of surrealism and the Faubourg

-Natalie Shook, principal of the multidisciplinary design studio Piscina, unveils a series of window displays for Hermès flagship at 24 Rue du Faubourg Saint-Honoré, celebrating both the centennial of the store and the 100th anniversary of the French poet André Breton’s Surrealist Manifesto.
+Natalie Shook, principal of the multidisciplinary design studio Piscina, unveils a series of window displays for Hermès stores in cities across the US, celebrating both the centennial of the Faubourg and the 100th anniversary of the French poet André Breton’s Surrealist Manifesto.
 Shook’s installations combine her signature Ledoux Shelving system, rooted in Neoclassical design, with playful figures inspired by the Surrealist game Exquisite Corpse.
 The Ledoux Shelving, with its clean lines and solid cherry wood construction, evokes the grand columns and harmonious forms of Neoclassical architecture, echoing the design language of Hermès’ Parisian flagship.
 At the same time, the abstract, surreal figures built upon this foundation bring the spontaneity and unpredictability of Surrealism to life.

+Hermès faubourg marks 100 years with surreal figures animating its windows displays